mgaebler/drizzle-rest/docs/concept_en.md

 ## 3. API Query Language (JSON-Server Dialect)

-To enable seamless migration from JSON-Server and maintain the familiar syntax, the adapter fully implements the **JSON-Server dialect** based on [JSON-Server v1.0.0-beta.3](https://github.com/typicode/json-server/releases/tag/v1.0.0-beta.3).
+To enable seamless migration from JSON-Server and maintain the familiar syntax, the adapter implements the **JSON-Server dialect** based on [JSON-Server v1.0.0-beta.3](https://github.com/typicode/json-server/releases/tag/v1.0.0-beta.3), with adaptations for relational database usage.

 ### Filtering